Leaded Stained Glass Windows

 Lead glass in your home’s windows will not cause lead poisoning.
 However, it is still not safe to lick, chew, or eat your leaded glass windows.
 As long as you adhere to those rules, you will not risk lead poisoning.

 To this day, lead glass continues to be used for both industrial and decorative applications.
 As the art of making leaded stained glass was passed through the ages, Scottish Stained Glass founder and owner Martin Faith was taught the age old method of crafting the world’s most beautiful glass.
-Today we all benefit as Martin has shared his knowledge with all of Scottish Stained Glass’s talented craftsman in order to help them produce the worlds most beautiful stained and leaded glass.
+Today we all benefit as Martin has shared his knowledge with all of Scottish Stained Glass’s talented craftsman in order to help them produce the worlds most beautiful products

 Get Stained Glass Pricing Contact Scottish Stained Glass